GalBenMoshe/2bcloud/README.md

 ### 4. CI/CD Pipeline Execution

+The workflow runs on push events to the main branch or pull requests targeting main only.

 The GitHub Actions workflow automates:

-Checking out the repository
+1. Checking out the repository

-Setting up the kubeconfig
+2. Setting up the kubeconfig

-Building and pushing the Docker image to ACR
+3. Building and pushing the Docker image to ACR

-Deploying the application to AKS using Helm
+4. Deploying the application to AKS using Helm

-Running the Application

 ## Done !